 The principle may seem obvious.
 However, it is often departed from.
 I venture to suggest that the majority of decisions of the Administrative Appeals Tribunal which are upset on appeal to the Federal Court are set aside on the ground that the AAT member did not correctly apply the governing legislation.
-Sometimes this is because the legislation is difficult to understand.
-Frequently, however, the failure is associated with an omission to strictly observe the requirements of the legislation and to follow through the cumulative tests it contains.
+Frequently, this is because the legislation is difficult to understand.
+Sometimes, however, the failure is associated with an omission to strictly observe the requirements of the legislation and to follow through the cumulative tests it contains.
 This can be a complex and even a tedious process, but with the application of appropriate care it is not a difficult process.

 My experience is that although the proposition is obvious, it is remarkable how often its requirements are not carefully followed.
-Perhaps it is associated with the significance of perception in our other activities.
+Perhaps it is associated with the significance of perception - in this case misconception of what the statute actually provides.
 I suspect it is also associated with the fact that familiarity can cause us to act automatically.
 It is very easy for a decision-maker, particularly one who makes many decisions concerning the same or similar subject-matter, to fall into the habit of assuming what the legislation requires; of proceeding on a perception of what the legislation requires.
 The decision of Branson J is an excellent example.
 Another possibility is that the domination of the facts in most cases somehow masks the importance of the rule being applied.